cosmos/sdk-tutorials/hands-on-exercise/4-run-in-prod/4-migration-leaderboard.md

 * You added, and [added a migration for](/hands-on-exercise/4-run-in-prod/2-migration-info.md), a player info structure that tallies wins and losses per player.
 You called it v1.1.
 * You added a [leaderboard module](/hands-on-exercise/4-run-in-prod/3-add-leaderboard.md), which exists only if you start a new blockchain from scratch.
 You called it v2.

-You will reuse some learnings from the v1.1 migration, and adjust them for the special case of a new module.
+Here you will reuse some learnings from the v1.1 migration, and adjust them for the special case of a new module.

 ## High level considerations